569 1/2 Westminster Street,

 1 person favorited this theater

 But the theatre seemed to have a jinx and after its initial promise and creeped into a slow descent.
 Its location just beyond the perimeter of downtown may have affected its image and potential as well.
-In succeeding decades the theatre moved into vaudeville and burlesque and then films and underwent many name changes later that included Shubert, Mayflower, Colonial, and ultimately Capitol or E.M.
-Loew’s Capitol.
-It met pretty much the same fate as did both the Keith’s/Victory/Empire and the Westminster/Empire/Bijou a few blocks away, becoming a skid-row theatre, the quintessential “scratch-house” featuring frequent changes of double bills of third-run and old movies at rock-bottom admission prices.
+In succeeding decades the theatre moved into vaudeville and burlesque and then films and underwent many name changes later that included Shubert Theatre, Mayflower Theatre, Colonial Theatre, and ultimately Capitol Theatre or E.M.
+Loew’s Capitol Theatre.
+It met pretty much the same fate as did both the Keith’s/Victory/Empire Theatre and the Westminster/Empire/Bijou Theatre a few blocks away, becoming a skid-row theatre, the quintessential “scratch-house” featuring frequent changes of double bills of third-run and old movies at rock-bottom admission prices.
 It was a delight for chronic film addicts but also a magnet for derelicts escaping the outside world for a place to sleep.
 Not much was done in the way of upkeep.

 The Capitol Theatre was located about half a block up Westminster Street from the Modern/Westminster Playhouse near Empire Street.
 It was demolished in 1965 to make way for a parking lot in the Weybosset Hill renewal project that eliminated segments of Westminster Street and Weybosset Street and created a plaza in front of the Cathedral and a complex of buildings adjacent to and near it.

 Just login to your account and subscribe to this theater.